TheIoTLearningInitiative/IntelEdison/documentation/LinuxKernel.md

 ### SCU

+### SPI

 > The IPC is used to bridge the communications between kernel and SCU on some embedded Intel x86 platforms.

 ### Virtual Real Time Clock (VRTC)